PeterZhouSZ/Adversarial-Single-Image-SVBRDF-Estimation-with-Hybrid-Training/README.md

 ## Dataset

-The synthetic dataset are provided by Deschaintre et al.2018, please download through this [link](https://repo-sam.inria.fr/fungraph/deep-materials/).
+The synthetic dataset are provided by Deschaintre et al. 2018, please download through this [link](https://repo-sam.inria.fr/fungraph/deep-materials/).
-The real images dataset can be downloaded from this [link](https://drive.google.com/drive/folders/1FzyT24GUFXpqjZ12Rabh9qjDsZNFS9m7?usp=sharing)
+The real images dataset can be downloaded from this [link](https://drive.google.com/drive/folders/1FzyT24GUFXpqjZ12Rabh9qjDsZNFS9m7?usp=sharing).

 The sturcture of real images folder looks like this: